podemos-info/census/docs/api-payments.md

 `id`                  |  integer  | Payment method identifier at Census

 ### Return value
-* When the payment method exists in the database, server response will be `:ok` (HTTP 200) with a JSON with the payment method information:
+* When the payment method exists in the database, server response will be `:ok` (HTTP 200) and a JSON with the payment method information:
  (fields `id`.

 Parameter             | Data type | Description